 to turn over their entire weekly salaries while the female contingent

-were turned into de facto sex slaves.
-Other masters were
+were repurposed as sex slaves.
+Other masters were outright sado-masochists,

 came to regard the Zen enterprise as nothing more than an excuse

 for the smart and strong to exploit and abuse the weak and dumb.

 the promise of enlightenment and transcending duality, in another